ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA data source configuration.md

     **Note:** Run this command from the same directory where the file is located.

-**Note:** After you have completed data source configuration, the next step is to configure data selection.
-You can decide to have a default data selection file generated automatically or you can create the data selection file yourself.
+4. Configure data selection.
 For more information, see [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration).

+    **Note:** You can decide to have a default data selection file generated automatically or you can create the data selection file yourself.

 ## OPC UA data source schema